ykro/rgb-tweets/README.md

-Grab mentions & favorites from Twitter to change color of RGB LEDs
+Grab mentions & RTs to change color of RGB LEDs when a new one arrives